 Health, Illness and Disease (HID): Students examine how various parts of the human body normally function, how they malfunction, how these malfunctions can be diagnosed and treated, and how society and the practice of medicine intersect and influence one another.
 Faculty from the Department of Psychiatry participate in three Units of the course.

 - Brain and Behavior Problem Based Learning (PBL) Unit: Lectures are presented on various topics and psychiatric disorders.
-Small groups present and discuss three paper cases, and faculty members moderate discussion and facilitate the students’ intensive library research.
+Small groups present and discuss paper cases, and faculty members moderate discussion and facilitate the students’ intensive library research.